ADACS-Australia/ADACS-GBKFIT/Readme.md

 by the GBKFIT-cloud.
 This project is currently made using the django framework.

+# Prerequisites

+- Python 3.6+
+- MySQL 5.7+ (tested with 5.7)

+Optional

+- Docker and Docker-Compose (If you want to use skip manual setup steps and just want to run the UI as a docker container)

 Setup
 =====

+## Configuration Steps

+The required steps include the following:

+- `virtualenv -p python3.6 venv` (create the virtual environment, e.g. with https://docs.python.org/3/library/venv.html or https://github.com/pyenv/pyenv)
+- `git pull` (clone the code)
+- `cd ADACS-GBKFIT` (enter to the directory)
+- `git submodule foreach --recursive git pull origin master` (pulls any submodules (django_hpc_job_controller))
+- `source ../venv/bin/activate` (activate the virtual environment)
+- `cd gbkfit/settings` (enter the settings directory)
+- `touch local.py` (create the file for local settings - refer to the Local Settings section for setting up a local settings file)
+- `cd ../../` (enter the root directory of the project)
+- `pip3 install -r requirements.txt` (install required python packages)
+- `pip3 install -r django_hpc_job_controller/server/requirements.txt` (install required python packages for the django_hpc_job_controller server)
+- `./development-manage.py migrate` (migrate, for staging or production)
+- `./development-manage.py createsuperuser` (create an admin account) (specify the required manage.py file instead)
+- `./development-manage.py runserver 8000` (running the server)

 ## Local Settings ##
 The project is required to have customised machine specific settings.